Užmirštos karalystės pasakos

 The knight released all the worms and ran to the princess.

 He still lived with her a few weeks in the castle, grilled dragon shashlik and feasted on various drinks from the dragon’s cellar.
 But the dragon began to stink, so they decided it was time to pack all the dragon’s gold they could carry and head home.
 On the way, they also stopped by the forest to party with the worms.
 There, the worms were already waiting with a richly laid table.
-All night they ate, drank mead and beer, which dripped from all ends — in pure and recycled form — they danced, sang, until even the leaves fell from the trees.
+All night they ate, drank mead and beer, which dripped from all ends in pure and recycled form.
+They danced, sang, until even the leaves fell from the trees.
 And in the morning, the worms slaughtered the sleeping and drunk knight and princess.
-Sitting on a pile of gold, the worms wiped their knives with fallen leaves from the blood and whispered quietly among themselves the moral of the tale: when someone wants to help you, don’t go throwing around threats that you’ll kill their friends, and then go howling drunk in the forest and lie unconscious.
+"Sitting on a pile of gold, the worms wiped their knives with fallen leaves from the blood and quietly whispered among themselves about the tale's moral.
+When someone wants to help you, there's no need to throw around threats that you'll kill their friends, and afterward, howl drunk in the forest and lie unconscious.

 How the Baltic Sea Came to Be

 Once, where now the Baltic Sea waves, there were enormous mountains, and atop their peak lived a massive giant, Tamerlanopithecus, who had wandered in from who-knows-where.
-In the valleys of those mountains—where now is Lithuania—among forests and fields, lived the ancient Lithuanians.
+In the valleys of those mountains, where now is Lithuania, among forests and fields, lived the ancient Lithuanians.
 And they would have lived without trouble, if not for that mountain tick.

 Tamerlanopithecus would descend to the Lithuanians once a year and demand a hundred sacks of Lithuanian maidens, six carts of black bread, and five smoked skilandis sausages.
 If he didn’t get them, he would tear off house roofs, dig up the ground, and catch as many as he needed himself.
 Then he’d stomp back to the mountains, where he crunched on them like sunflower seeds until the next time.
 From the ravines came only terrifying screams.